(Photo Credit: Pexels)

 By the way, if you want to stay up-to-date with the latest VEP news and discussion, consider joining our Telegram group!
 Our members are more than willing to assist you with any VEP-related enquiries you might have.
 We also discuss other important matters such as COE, fuel checks, road incidents, traffic jams, and much more!

 If you make the decision to sell your vehicle or transfer its ownership, be it to a used car dealer or straight to another buyer, it is extremely important to make sure that your vehicle details are accurate.

 Let’s say you’re selling your used car.
 It may be difficult to remember every single detail about it, so take this opportunity to check your log card and cross-refer to it to make sure that you list down the details correctly.

 There are times when some buyers may be sceptical when buying a used vehicle.
 They may want to see a copy of your log card before they decide if they ultimately want to purchase your vehicle.

 3. Changing From a Private Vehicle to a Commercial Vehicle

-With the advancement in technology in the recent years, more and more people are taking private-hire vehicles as their primary mode of transportation.
-Not only does this make it more convenient for youngsters to travel, drivers of these cars are able to earn some extra income.
+With the advancement in technology in recent years, more and more people are taking private-hire vehicles as their primary mode of transportation.
+Not only does this make it more convenient for youngsters to travel, but drivers of these cars are also able to earn some extra income.

 If you are thinking about providing private-hire services, you would have to convert your private vehicle to a Z10/ Z11 classification.
 This puts your vehicle under the private-hire car scheme.
 Along with the retrieval of your log card, converting your car is a simple process that can be done on the ONE.MOTORING website.
 All you have to do after that is make a payment of S$100 and find a good commercial insurance plan.